eljefe303030/Melius/README.md

 ## Please read ALL of this document before installing/playing the list.

 **IMPORTANT** Starfield has just updated and it is currently not possible to install this list with the latest version.
-Either wait until mods have been updated and I've released a new version or follow the [downgrade instructions](https://github.com/eljefe303030/Melius/blob/main/Downgrade%20to%201.15.216.md) and then install.
+It will be updated and back on Wabbajack as soon as possible.

 # Contents List